chenzhangsjtu/chenzhangsjtu.github.io/_pages/about.md

 He received his Ph.D. from Peking University in 2017, under the supervision of [Prof. Jason Cong](https://vast.cs.ucla.edu/people/faculty/jason-cong) and [Prof. Guangyu Sun](https://ic.pku.edu.cn/szdw/zzjs/sjzdhyjsxtx1/sgy/index.htm).
 From 2015 to 2016, he conducted academic research as a visiting scholar at the University of California, Los Angeles ([UCLA](https://vast.cs.ucla.edu/people/alumni/chen-zhang)).
 Before joining SJTU (2017-2023), he worked at Microsoft Research (as a Senior Researcher) and later at Alibaba T-Head Semiconductor (as a chip architect), where he led the development of several high-impact AI processors and systems both in China and internationally.

 He has published about 40 papers in top-tier conferences and journals, including ISCA, MICRO, FPGA, DAC, and IEEE TCAD, receiving 5 Best Paper Awards (FPGA'15, TCAD'19, MICRO'22, ISEDA'25, ISCA'25) and 2 Ten-year Retrospective Most Influential Paper Award (FPGA'15, ICCAD’16).
 His work has been cited over 5,600 times on Google Scholar, with a single paper cited more than 2,600 times.
 He has been honored as a member of the FPGA and Reconfigurable Computing Hall of Fame, named an AI 2000 Most Influential Scholar in the World, recognized as a Top 2% Most-Cited Researcher by Stanford and Elsevier, and received the WAIC YunFan Award, among other accolades.
-He is also a recipient of the Shanghai Overseas High-Level Talent Program and SJTU Qiyuan Young Scientist Program.
+He is also a recipient of the Shanghai Overseas High-Level Talent Program and Shanghai Qiyuan Young Scientist Program.

 ## News